nannullna/snapshot-al/README.md

 CIFAR10 and CIFAR100 dataset will be downloaded using torchvision and saved to a directory provided as `--dataset_path`.

-However, for Tiny Imagenet, you will need to download it first, unzip it, and specify a directory.
+However, for Tiny Imagenet, you will need to download it first, unzip it, and specify a unzipped directory as `--dataset_path`.

+Our code will automatically create a file structure for the validation set.

+Please edit config files according to your local setting before running the scripts.

 ### 2-1-2.
 Edit Configs

 Configuration files are in `./cifar/configs` and `./tiny-imagenet/configs` folder.
 You can directly edit these files for different hyperparameters.

-### 2-1-3.

 ---